wildstang/2019_robot_software/design_docs/inputs_and_outputs.md

-# Inputs and outputs
+# Inputs and Outputs

 The WS framework has a concept of *inputs* and *outputs*.
-An *output* is a signal from the RIO to another device; an input is a signal from another device to the RIO.
+An *output* is a signal from the RIO to another device; an *input* is a signal from another device to the RIO.
 An input could be, for example, a sensor or a network message from another device.
-An output could be, for example, a motor, or a network message to another device.
+An output could be, for example, a motor or a network message to another device.

+## Code locations

+-  `org.wildstang.framework.io`: The bulk of inputs and outputs framework code.
+-  `org.wildstang.framework.hardware`: Base classes for device-specific IO code in `org.wildstang.hardware`, as well as network remote inputs and outputs.
+-  `org.wildstang.hardware`: Device-specific IO code. e.g. class to support the LIDAR device is org.wildstang.hardware.inputs.WSLidar.
+-  `org.wildstang.yearXXXX.robot`: Configuration of what inputs and outputs are present on each robot in WSInputs and WSOutputs enums.

+TODO: We may want to examine whether inputs and outputs could be factored together.
+Much of the bookkeeping code that controls i/o is common between input and output; actually, much of the bookkeeping around items that need regular updating is common.
+We might be able to DRY out this design a little.

 ## Types

-Here described for Output; Inputs are the same.
+Here described for output; input is the same.

-An Output is the object that's actually used to interact with the output during robot run.
+An `Output` is the object that's actually used to interact with the output during robot run.

-An Outputs is a configuration object hardcoded into the source that specifies what name and type the output is, and contains an OutputConfig.
+An `Outputs` is a configuration object hardcoded into the source that specifies what name and type the output is, and contains an OutputConfig.

-An OutputConfig is a configuration object hardcoded into the source that contains type-specific information on how this output should be set up; e.g. for a Victor motor output, motor parameters would go in a WSVictorConfig that implements OutputConfig.
+`OutputConfig` is defined in `org.wildstang.framework.hardware`.
+An `OutputConfig` is a configuration object hardcoded into the source that contains type-specific information on how this output should be set up; e.g. for a Victor motor output, motor parameters would go in a `WSVictorConfig` that implements `OutputConfig`.

 We should probably rename something here, but I'm really not sure what.
-Perhaps the Outputs -> OutputConfig relationship should be refactored from membership to inheritance, so that the type currently known as Outputs can instead be called OutputConfig.
+Perhaps the `Outputs` -> `OutputConfig` relationship should be refactored from membership to inheritance, so that the type currently known as `Outputs` can instead be called `OutputConfig`.

 ## Configuration
-The outputs available on the robot are defined in the org.wildstang.yearXXXX.robot.WSOutputs enum.
+The outputs available on the robot should be defined in the `org.wildstang.yearXXXX.robot.WSOutputs` enum.

-The inputs available on the robot are defined in the org.wildstang.yearXXXX.robot.WSInputs enum.
+The inputs available on the robot should be defined in the `org.wildstang.yearXXXX.robot.WSInputs` enum.

-Each Inputs or Outputs in the enum contains an InputConfig or OutputConfig object inside it that will be passed to the Input or Output that will be created during initialization.
+Each `Inputs` or `Outputs` in the enum contains an `InputConfig` or `OutputConfig` object inside it that will be passed to the `Input` or `Output` that will be created during initialization.

 ## Initialization
-During robot startup, Robot.robotInit calls Core.createOutputs in org.wildstang.framework.core.Core.
+During robot startup, `Robot.robotInit` calls `Core.createOutputs` in org.wildstang.framework.core.Core.

-For each Outputs in WSOutputs, createOutputs creates an Output (not to be confused with Outputs) and uses the OutputManager's addOutput to add the Output (not Outputs) to the OutputManager.
+For each `Outputs` in `WSOutputs`, createOutputs creates an `Output` (not to be confused with `Outputs`) and uses the `OutputManager`'s `addOutput()` to add the `Output` (not `Outputs`) to the `OutputManager`.

 The parallel is true for input.

 ## Operation
-Robot.autonomousPeriodic and Robot.teleopPeriodic periodically (duh) call Core.executeUpdate().
-Core.executeUpdate calls update() methods of InputManager and OutputManager, which call the update() methods of individual inputs and outputs.
+`Robot.autonomousPeriodic` and `Robot.teleopPeriodic` periodically call `Core.executeUpdate()`. `Core.executeUpdate()` calls `update()` methods of `InputManager` and `OutputManager`, which call the `update()` methods of individual inputs and outputs.